-Tuesday - Wednesday
+Tuesday - Thursday

 After breakfast and a short devotional, each hiker will take solo time to process the theme of the day, pray, and practice stillness.
 Everyone will then pack up camp and set out for the trail, stopping at numerous lookouts featuring alpine lakes, river valleys, and unbroken forests.
 Along your hike, you will learn about local ecosystems, wilderness skills, and backcountry food storage.
 Dinners will take place around a campfire (pending forest conditions), followed by an evening reflection time and time to hang out before sleeping beneath the stars.

-Cooking on camp stove, hanging a bear bag, understanding bear safety, Leave No Trace principles, using a compass, reading a map, proper campsite setup, and water filtration and purification.
+Cooking on camp stove, hanging a bear bag, understanding bear safety, Leave No Trace principles, using a compass, reading a map, proper campsite setup, and water filtration and purification

 At various points throughout the trip, hikers will be given opportunities to lead the group.
 Opportunities will vary for each hiker, but might include trail responsibilities, meal preparation, campsite management, and more.

 Staff members will present key passages of Scripture, sharing how stories in the Bible connect with elements in the wilderness.
-Hikers will then break out into small discussion groups where they will have time to help each other better understand these stories and find practical ways to use these lessons at home.
+Campers will then break out into small discussion groups where they will have time to help each other better understand these stories and find practical ways to use these lessons at home.

 Backpacking is one of our favorite ways to build friendships and memories.
-Jesus said that people would recognize his disciples by the love that they showed for one another, and small communities are a great way to practice this sort of selfless, brotherly love that Jesus was talking about (John 13:34-35).
+Jesus said that people would recognize His disciples by the love that they showed for one another, and small communities are a great way to practice this sort of selfless, brotherly love that Jesus was talking about (John 13:34-35).

 Traveling in a small group can be challenging, which is why healthy communication and other teamwork habits will be encouraged throughout the trip.
-These are great for any season, and hikers will also learn how to bring skills like conflict resolution and personal responsibility back home after their week in the mountains.
+These are great for any season, and campers will also learn how to bring skills like conflict resolution and personal responsibility back home after their week in the mountains.

-High School (Co-ed)
+High School Backpacking (Co-ed)